 Planning and preparing for a trip can be fun and exciting.
-Personally I love flicking through Lonely Planets seeking out those “Must See” places and I adore trawling through forums for insider advice.
+Personally I love flicking through Lonely Planets seeking out those “Must See” places and I even enjoy scouring through forums for insider advice.
 I relish the challenge of arranging sophisticated logistics and revel in finding bargain flights from London to the ends of the earth.

-The feeling I get during the days before I start a trip is exciting and invigorating.
+Indeed, the feeling I get during the days before I start a trip is both exciting and invigorating.
 In fact, sometimes I wonder whether I’m equally as addicted to this “state of leaving” as I am to travel itself – they do say that often anticipation is even better than the event itself.

 What is far less exciting though, is comparing Travel Insurance policies.
 There are far too many policies and providers out there with far too many fine print details to scrutinise.
 Yep finding the best travel insurance is confusing, and finding cheap backpacker insurance can seem impossible.
-But, to make finding and buying Travel Insurance that bit easier for you, we have tried, tested and reviewed all of the best providers out there.
+But, to make finding and buying Travel Insurance that bit easier for you, we have tried, tested and reviewed all of the major providers out there.

 - Allianz Travel Insurance Review